cloudfoundry-attic/eclipse-integration-cloudfoundry/trialfeatures/README.md

 ### Cloud Foundry Eclipse 1.8.0 Debug Support Using ngrok.com

 Version 1.8.0 of Cloud Foundry Eclipse includes an experimental feature for debugging certain types of Spring Boot and Java applications on Cloud Foundry.
-The debugging feature uses ngrok.com, and is experimental and disabled by default, as it is meant to be a trial integration to launch the Eclipse Java debugger through the Cloud Foundry Editor UI.
+The debugging feature uses ngrok.com, and is experimental and disabled by default, as it is meant to be a trial integration to launch the Eclipse Java debugger through the Cloud Foundry Eclipse editor UI.

 Steps below describe how to manually enable the debug feature.